 Return at Hutchins: 1.45pm

-Route: Via Brooker Highway
+Route: Via Sandy Bay Road and Brooker Highway

 Lunch: Bring your own packed lunch